About Us

 Professional Advisory

-Dr. Jennifer Moore is a speech-language pathologist with over 15 years of clinical experience and co-owner of a multidisciplinary private practice in northern New Jersey.
 She is a PROMPT Certified Instructor, Certified Orofacial Myologist, and the Director of the Brave Speech Research Lab, where she integrates ultrasound and visual biofeedback in clinical practice and research.
 Her work focuses on pediatric motor speech disorders, including those in children with autism and co-occurring motor speech deficits.
 Dr. Moore’s neuroaffirming motor speech framework has been published internationally, and she has presented at numerous state, national, and international conferences.
 She is also the founder of Next Level Motor, an online training community for SLPs.
 Dr. Moore’s mission is to connect science with clinical practice.